walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 var janesScore = getScore('jane'); // returns 8
 ```

-... putting it all together, a hypothetical scoreboard.js mdoule might
+... putting it all together, a hypothetical scoreboard.js module might
 look something like this...

 ```javascript